KristofferK/thirstyboy-badoo-bot/README.md

 # thirstyboy-badoo-bot
 Online dating sure is a fascinating phenomena.
 Unfortunately finding the right partner, can take up a lot of our precious time.
 What if we could have a bot automatically do the work, and find potential partners for us?

+## Still under development
+This project is not ready for production yet.
+I unfortunately do not have much at the moment.
+This means the project is getting delayed.
+If you're solely intetrested in the functionality, and not so much the technology or having an actual client for it, you can instead run the code from my GitHub Gist (<https://gist.github.com/KristofferK/2dbe63aaf6987459f655f1c9d9f09c51>) directly in your browser.

 ## Technology
 For technology we will use Electron and Puppeteer.
 Styling will be done using Bootstrap 4.